sunnydigital/web-sum/content/quickstart/index.md

 Et voilà! you are ready to browse the web using ChatGPT.

+Enter the webpage you would like to read (in the form of an URL) or the link to a PDF hosted by a website (through an URL).

 **Note**: The current iteration of the plugin does not handle text over the token size of `4096` as set for both GPT-3.5 (ChatGPT) and GPT-4.
 Every `1000` "tokens" is roughly `750` words, meaning for approximately `3072` words in the webpage or URL document.
 Future iterations will handle this issue, potentially including multiple post/get requests to process all tokens of a document.